robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 Given two subsets $A$ and $B$ of $\{a,b,c\}$, it may be the case that neither $A \subseteq B$ nor $B \subseteq A$.
 For instance, let $A=\{a, b\}$ and $B=\{b, c\} .$ Then $A \nsubseteq B$ and $B \nsubseteq A .$ In such a case, $A$ and $B$ are said to be **noncomparable**.

+When every two elements in the set are comparable, the relation is called a **total ordering**.